-A group of 20 Piedmont High School athletes who are headed to college and plan to continued their athletic careers were honored during an afternoon ceremony at the outdoor amphitheater on campus on May 18.
+A group of 20 Piedmont High School and Millennium High School athletes who are headed to college and plan to continued their athletic careers were honored during an afternoon ceremony at the outdoor amphitheater on campus on May 18.

 The athletes represent a range of sports, some interscholastic and others not.
 Some of them are headed to NCAA Division 1 schools, others to Division 3.
 School coaches introduced the athletes and spoke about their accomplishments.

 Audrey Lam is signed to play soccer at Brown University.
 Lam was part of the U.S. national U17 team pool and helped the Highlanders team win the NCS Division 4 title, the program’s first in 20 years.

 Also on that championship team was Emily Fitzgerald, who is signed to play soccer for the UC San Diego Tritons.

 Michael Aikawa will head to Lewis & Clark College in Portland, Oregon.
 Aikawa and his Piedmont teammates are currently playing in the semifinals of the North Coast Section Division 4 playoffs.

 Henry Brayer has committed to Brown University to play lacrosse, where he will be a faceoff specialist.
 Brayer helped the Highlanders reach the NCS Division 2 championship game.